jbfavre/trafficserver/doc/admin-guide/configuration/cache-basics.en.rst

 Client Directives
 -----------------

-Configurations can be set to determine whether to cache objects with the following client directives (by default, Traffic Server caches objects with these request headers):
+By default, Traffic Server does not cache objects with the following request headers:

+-  ``Authorization``

 -  ``Cache-Control: no-store``

 -  ``Cache-Control: no-cache``

-   To configure Traffic Server to honor the ``Cache-Control: no-store`` and ``Cache-Control: no-cache`` request headers, refer to `Configuring Traffic Server to Honor Client no-cache Headers`_.
+   To configure Traffic Server to ignore this request header, refer to `Configuring Traffic Server to Ignore Client no-cache Headers`_.

 -  ``Cookie`` (for text objects)